⏱ 5 min read | Detailed comparison |

 Need help choosing between Business and Enterprise?

-Best with Enterprise for governance and security control
+Best use: Governance and security control

 Copilot delivers immediate value when applied to everyday work.
 Teams can use it to summarise meetings, generate documents, and manage tasks more effectively.